munair/biopset-documentation/theory/tokenomics/biop-token.md

 ### Utilization Rewards

 The majority \(45.2%\) of $BIOP will be distributed to community members via an **transaction mining** mechanism.
 Transaction mining is the process of rewarding platform participants.
 Thus these rewards may also be called transaction mining rewards.
-Of these tokens, 10% will be unlocked at Token Generation Event, with a following vesting of 3.125% per month over the following
+Of these tokens, 10% will be unlocked at Token Generation Event, with a following vesting of 2.5% per month over the following 3 years

 Transaction mining activities commenced with the BIOPset V1 Mainnet launch.
 Please see the [Benefits](https://munair.gitbook.io/biopset/theory/overview/benefits) section for more information.